hasithadulanjana/hasithadulanjana/README.md

 ## 🌐 Career Highlights
 ### Current Position:
+**Cloud Support Engineer at AWS, Auckland**
+- Helping customers to troubleshoot and understand AWS deployment tools such as CloudFormation, CDK, Elasticbeanstalk

+### Previous Experience:
 **SRE at MYOB, Christchurch**
 - Deploying updates and fixes, providing Level 3 technical support, and automating tools for a seamless customer experience.

-### Previous Experience:
 **Technical/ANZ Payroll Support Specialist at MYOB**
 - Troubleshooting system and network problems, providing procedural documentation, and analyzing customer queries for continuous improvement.